 - Being asked for money by friends/partners you’ve met online – this is a common tactic, and you should never pay the money without getting advice from someone first

-- Unusual ways to pay for something – scammers try to use payments that can’t be traced such as pre-loaded debit cards, gift cards, bitcoins, iTunes cards or money transfer systems
+- Unusual ways to pay for something – scammers try to use payments that can’t be traced such as pre-loaded debit cards, gift cards, Bitcoin, iTunes cards or money transfer systems

 - Ask for remote access to your device – never do this unless you have actively sought out the service they are providing